openapx/r-service-txflow/README.md

 the snapshot's parent repository.

 Each data file or blob included in the snapshot is listed in the `contents` array.
-The attributes for the file or blob is are defined within the context of the snapshot and may differ from those attributes defined for snapshots where the same file or blob is included.
+The properties for the file or blob is defined within the context of the snapshot and may differ from those properties defined for snapshots where the same file or blob is included.

 See the API endpoint for Add/Upload Data File or Blob to a Work Area for the